almarklein/notes/README.md

 file](https://medium.com/the-writers-room/8d6e7df7ae58)).
 It also makes use of hashtags (which are #great) to organize notes.

 This repo also contains an app that implements the protocol.
-It is written as a tool for the IEP IDE, but with a bit of refactoring it can be a standalone app too.

 # Introduction